 - Check you pasta is done and strain.

-- Add the cream, salt and pepper to the fry pan.
+- Add the bacon, cream, salt and pepper to the fry pan.
 Lower the heat to medium low and let the sauce thicken for a few minutes.

 - Add the pasta and toss it through the sauce.
 If the pasta sauce still looks thin, allow it to cook further until it is at a good consistency.